SDG&E's Sustainability Strategy

 Clean Transportation

 SDG&E is committed to reimagining transportation — the single largest source of GHG emissions in our state and in our region.
 This commitment includes transforming our own fleet of vehicles that travel all around the region and to neighborhoods every day.
-In fact, we are accelerating our goal by five years from 2040 to 2035, to operate a 100% zero-emission vehicle (ZEV) fleet.

 Our work to decarbonize our fleet goes beyond purchasing ZEVs and also includes: